 Depression and Stroke

 Depression is a common experience for stroke survivors.
 It’s often caused by biochemical changes in the brain.
-When the brain is injured, the survivor may not be able to feel positive emotions.
+When the brain is injured, you may not be able to feel positive emotions.

 • Persistent sad, anxious or “empty” mood